yas-sim/openvino-model-division-and-simple-custom-layer/README.md

                 print(node)
 ```

 You'll see something like this.
-You need to use one of those node names for '--input' and '--output' options in MO.
+You need to use one of those node names for `--input` and `--output` options in MO.
 ```sh
 conv2d_input
 Func/StatefulPartitionedCall/input/_0